 Pregnancy discrimination is against the law in California, as it is in every state.
 Firing or refusing to hire an employee because of a pregnancy related disability is a form of discrimination that state and federal laws do not permit.
 Discrimination can also occur when an employer refuses to promote an employee based on their pregnancy related disability, or if an employee is treated differently in the terms and conditions of employment based on their pregnancy.
 You have rights as an expecting mother in the workplace.
 Protect those rights with assistance from The Law Office of Omid Nosrati.
-Our attorneys have experience helping pregnant women with employment-related claims and can help you seek compensation for your damages in Los Angeles.
+Our Los Angeles pregnancy discrimination attorneys have experience helping pregnant workers with employment-related claims and can help you seek compensation for your damages in Los Angeles.

 If an employer treats a pregnant employee or job applicant less favorably because she is with child, it is pregnancy discrimination.
 The state of California prohibits job actions and hiring decisions based on an employee’s pregnancy, if the employer has five or more employees.
 Pregnancy discrimination is a type of sexual discrimination.
 Other forms of sex discrimination include making employment decisions based on gender, sex, or sexual orientation.
 Not hiring, demoting, docking pay, excluding, harassing, or terminating an employee because of pregnancy is against the law.

-If you suspect pregnancy discrimination in the workplace, contact our Los Angeles employment attorneys.
+If you suspect pregnancy discrimination in the workplace, contact our Los Angeles pregnancy discrimination attorneys.
 This is a very serious issue that deserves immediate legal attention.
 When you trust our team with your case, you’ll sit down with Mr. Nosrati or one of his skilled associates during a free consultation, where you’ll learn about your rights as a pregnant employee or job applicant.
 Our Los Angeles discrimination attorneys can help you decide what steps to take next.

 As a pregnant employee, you have the same rights as other workers, as well as a variety of others specifically in place for expecting mothers.
 You have the right to a safe and comfortable workplace that does not submit you to hostility or discrimination.
 You also have special rights based on your pregnancy, such as the right to take reasonable leave without fear of retaliation, and the right to apply for a job without an employer refusing because you’re pregnant.